|George E. Day|

 Aug.
 26, 1861 - Confederate Genearl John Floyd occupied the bluffs overlooking Carnifex Ferry on the Kanawha River in Virginia.

 Aug.
-26, 1861 – During the Civil War, the Federal vessels Cumberland, Fanny, Harriet Lane, Minnesota, Monticello, Pawnee, Susquehanna and the Wabash, under the command of Commodore Silas Stringham, USN, in conjunction with Major General Benjamin F Butler, USA, sailed from Hampton Roads, Va., for the North Carolina Coast at Cape Hatteras with 900 Union soldiers to attack Forts Clark and Hatteras.
+26, 1861 – During the Civil War, the Federal vessels Cumberland, Fanny, Harriet Lane, Minnesota, Monticello, Pawnee, Susquehanna and the Wabash, under the command of U.S. Navy Commodore Silas Stringham, in conjunction with Union Major General Benjamin F. Butler, sailed from Hampton Roads, Va., for the North Carolina Coast at Cape Hatteras with 900 Union soldiers to attack Forts Clark and Hatteras.

 Aug.
 26, 1861 – During the Civil War, skirmishes were fought at Wayne Court House and Blue's Hosue, West Virginia.

 Aug.
-26, 1862 - Confederate troops under General Fitzhugh Lee entered Manassas Junction and captured the rail center.
+26, 1862 - Confederate cavalry troops under General Fitzhugh Lee entered Manassas Junction and captured the rail center.
 This event set the stage for the Second Battle of Bull Run, which began on August 29.
+Union General John Pope’s Army of Virginia was soon on its way, and the two armies would clash on August 29.

 Aug.
 26, 1867 – Physician and state representative from Monroe County, Dr. William Cunningham, passed away at Burnt Corn.